sktime/sktime/README.rst

 paid opportunities, or simply `chat <https://gitter.im/sktime/community?source=orgpage>`__ with us or `raise an issue <https://github.com/alan-turing-institute/sktime/issues/new/choose>`__.

-Please also take a look at our `Code of Conduct <https://github.com/alan-turing-institute/sktime/blob/master/CODE_OF_CONDUCT.md>`__ and `guides on how to get started <https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTING.md>`__.
+Please also take a look at our `Code of Conduct <https://github.com/alan-turing-institute/sktime/blob/master/CODE_OF_CONDUCT.md>`__ and `guide on how to get started <https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTING.md>`__.

-You can also check out our `overview of former and current contributors <https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTORS.md>`_.
+For former and current contributors, see our `overview <https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTORS.md>`_.

 How to cite sktime
 ------------------